 Keep a list of backup plans and other activities and restaurants.
 “I'm usually a go-with-the-flow person, so when the weather turns, I'll probably duck into museums or shopping centers, or find some cozy cafe to people-watch and write,” says Akinmade Åkerström.

 Smart tip: Get discounts on theme park passes, attractions, car rentals, hotel stays, and more with your AAA card.

 8. Buy travel insurance.

 Just like your car and home policies, travel insurance safeguards you from the unexpected—and it can be really affordable.
 Plans through Allianz, AAA’s preferred partner, start at around $23.
-Yet the cost is often the reason people skip it, says Dona Ortega, travel operations manager at AAA Arizona.
+Yet the cost is often the reason people skip it, says Dona Ortega, senior associate product marketer at AAA Arizona.